benjamindkilleen/benjamindkilleen.github.io/_posts/2020-11-10-how-to-have-an-opinion.md

 The professor took no notice.
 "All right then," he said, and he opened the question to the room.

-The syllabus that Prof. Lyons put forth was not so much a guide for students to do well in his class but rather as a social contract, which all of us agreed to by registering for the course.
-It should be noted that not everyone present for the reading of the syllabus signed on for the rest of the quarter.
-Model UN girl dropped the class that morning.
+In this way, the syllabus that Prof. Lyons put forth was not so much a guide for students to do well in his class but rather a social contract, which all of us agreed to by staying in the course.
+It should be noted that not everyone did stay, who was present on day one.
+The girl in Model UN dropped next morning.

+Later in the quarter, I happened to run into her.
+"I wasn't down for that," she told me, when I asked about the class.
+"Just, no."

+On its own, a harsh syllabus perhaps means very little, since so many professors treat the document as more aspirational than actual.
+More declaration of independence, as it were, than constitutional amendment 27.
+The difference was that Prof. Lyons enforced his syllabus.
+Or rather, he readily reminded us of the particulars on the occasion we might forget.

-Harsh as it was, the syllabus facilitated the kind of conversation Prof. Lyons wanted to lead.
-I remember another occasion where Ms. Bell disagreed strongly with Marx's position on some issue, perhaps that an object's value depends on the labor that goes into its production, and wished to discuss the merits of that definition.
+I remember one instance in particular.
+Ms. Bell began class by disagreeing strongly with Marx's definition of value, namely that an object's value depends solely on the labor that goes into its production, and wished to discuss it.
+Prof. Lyons didn't.
 After several attempts to redirect the conversation, Prof.~Lyons reached into his messenger bag, withdrew a copy of the syllabus, and got up from his chair.
 Ms. Bell kept speaking.
 Lyons marched around the table to her seat, which was just next to mine, and laid the syllabus in front of her.

 He pointed to a specific paragraph.
-"Read that," he said, interrupting her in mid-sentence, "and if, after reading it, you still feel that your question adds to this discussion, I will be happy to address it."
+"Read that," he said, interrupting her in mid-sentence, "and if, after reading it, you still feel that your question merits a discussion in my class, I will be happy to address it."

 I could see the paragraph he pointed to.
 I couldn't help but read it alongside Ms. Bell, while Prof. Lyons returned to his seat.
 It read: